SueMottet/World_Weather_Analysis/README.md

 2. Export the results to a .csv file.
   * The .csv file is saved in this repository in the Weather_Database Folder as WeatherPy_database.csv

-## Analysis Results for Vacation Destinations Analysis & Visualization
+## Results for Vacation Destinations Analysis & Visualization
 1. Input statements were used to receive customer temperature preferences by prompting for the preferred minimum and maximum temperatures, then the analysis used those preferences to identify potential travel destinations and nearby hotels.

 A sample of these result is shown here: